|

 This track does a similar pairing with a modified version of the melody

 Zhuzhi Ci from the Japanese handbook Toko Kinpu; note that the Li Bai or any other poem with 4 lines of 7 characters each could also be used here (see another example).
-On the CD the lyrics, in this case actually by 劉禹錫 Liu Yuxi (here sung by Chen Shasha), are as follows (see Yuefu Shiji
+On the CD the lyrics, in this case actually by 劉禹錫 Liu Yuxi (here sung twice by Chen Shasha), are as follows (see Yuefu Shiji

 Folio 81):